 Home to six Synagogues, the beautiful Jewish quarter is a humbling area to visit.
 Stories are obviously pretty horrific but your guide will gauge the audience.
 So don’t be put off when visiting with kids.
 This is also the birthplace of the famous author Franz Kafka.

-There are licensed street sellers and illustrators along the bridge and I wish we took the time to stop and get a portrait done!
+There are licensed street sellers and illustrators along the bridge.
+I wish we took the time to stop and get a portrait done!

-We left the tour before making it to the Charles bridge as we would be spending time there another day and it was extremely hot.
+We left the tour before making it to the Charles bridge as we would be spending time there another day.
+Plus it was extremely hot.

-If you’re looking for family friendly things to so in Prague, you may also like our review of the Museum Of Bricks, Pragues Lego Museum.
+If you’re looking for family friendly things to so in Prague, you may also like our review of the Museum Of Bricks, Prague’s Lego Museum.
+And don’t miss my ultimate guide to visiting Prague with kids.

-Make sure you pin for later when planning your next trip to Prague with kids.
+Make sure you pin for later when planning your next family activities in Prague.